How to use the Confederate Cipher Disc for Escape Rooms

-Not many real Confederate Cipher Discs survived and there are only five known to exist today.
+Not many real Confederate Army Cipher Disks survived and there are only five known to exist today.
 Two of these are in the hands of private collectors, one is part of the collection of the Smithsonian Institute and two are at the Museum of the Confederacy in Richmond (Virginia, USA).

 Here is one example where we will use a keyword and shift the wheels after each letter to get an entirely new relationship of the wheels.

-Suppose that the plaintext to be encrypted is:
+Suppose that the plain text to be encrypted is: ATTACKATDAWN

 The person sending the message chooses a keyword or phrase and repeats it until it matches the length of the plaintext; for example, a keyword sometimes used in the south was CONFEDERATE.